Measurement of the Casimir force between superconductors: Results

-The drum resonator is mounted on the cold plate of a cryostat stabilized to \SI{10}{\milli\kelvin} (see \ref{Methods} and \ref{FigSetup}), so the aluminium is deep in the superconducting regime.
-The drum forms the variable capacitance of a microwave cavity, and we send in two strong drives, one at the resonance frequency of the microwave cavity, $\omega_\mathrm{c}$ (cavity drive), and the other at the red sideband $\omega_\mathrm{c} - \omega_\mathrm{m}$ (sideband drive) as shown schematically in Fig.~\ref{FigSchematicCasimir}\textbf{B}.
-This combination of tones generates a driving force on the mechanical resonator.
-The cavity drive dominates the interaction, and we sweep the frequency of the weaker sideband drive within a range of \SI{30}{\kilo\hertz} both upwards and downwards in frequency.
-We record the reflected signal on a spectrum analyzer in a \SI{100}{\kilo\hertz} window centered around $\omega_\mathrm{c} + \omega_\mathrm{m}$ (blue sideband).
+The drum resonator is mounted in a dilution cryostat and stabilized at \SI{10}{\milli\kelvin} (see \ref{Methods}), so the aluminium is deep in the superconducting regime.
+The drum forms the variable capacitance of a microwave cavity, which we drive with two strong drives, one at the resonance frequency of the microwave cavity, $\omega_\mathrm{c}$ (cavity drive), and the other at the red sideband $\omega_\mathrm{c} - \omega_\mathrm{m}$ (sideband drive) as shown schematically in Fig.~\ref{FigSchematicCasimir}\textbf{b}.
+This combination of tones generates a driving force on the mechanical resonator such that the mechanical amplitude scales linearly with either drive power (see Supplementary Sec.~\ref{SISecOptomechanics}).
+All drive powers are reported as their nominal values at room temperature, they are divided by attenuators before reaching the sample as shown in \ref{Methods}.
+The cavity drive power is much larger than the sideband drive, and we sweep the frequency of the weaker sideband drive within a range of \SI{30}{\kilo\hertz} both upwards and downwards in frequency.
+We record the output signal of the cavity with a spectrum analyzer over a window centered around $\omega_\mathrm{c} + \omega_\mathrm{m}$ (blue sideband).

 The signal we observe at the readout sideband is proportional to the displacement of the resonator.
-At low drive powers, we see a Lorentzian shape, \ref{FigAllCasimircurves}, but increasing the drive as in Fig.~\ref{FigSchematicCasimir}\textbf{C} shows the strong softening nonlinearity expected of the Casimir force~\cite{Chan2001}.
-This nonlinearity creates two stable solutions to Eq.~\eqref{EqCasimirEOM} over a limited range of frequency (a low-amplitude and a high-amplitude branch) with an unstable solution in between.
-The sweep direction determines which branch is followed as indicated by arrows in Fig.~\ref{FigSchematicCasimir}\textbf{C}.
+At low drive powers, we see a Lorentzian response compatible with a mechanical resonance frequency $\omega_m\simeq 10.0\,\rm MHz$, but increasing the cavity drive power in Fig.~\ref{FigSchematicCasimir}\textbf{c} shows a strong softening nonlinearity.
+At high drive powers, this nonlinearity creates two stable solutions to Eq.~\eqref{EqCasimirEOM} over a limited range of frequencies (a low-amplitude and a high-amplitude branch) with an unstable solution in between.
+The sweep direction determines which branch is followed as indicated by arrows in Fig.~\ref{FigSchematicCasimir}\textbf{c}.
 The resonator amplitude jumps up at the end of the low-amplitude branch (bifurcation point), but it jumps down from the high-amplitude branch at a point before the end of the branch.
 This occurs due to our stepped sweep protocol (see \ref{Methods}).